juanallo/7-js-challenges-by-chatgpt/5-WeatherApp/README.md

 Build a weather app that fetches weather data from a public API based on user input (e.g., city or zip code).
 Display the current weather and a 3-day forecast.
 Use JavaScript to make asynchronous API requests and render the data dynamically.

+## Extra Points

+- How would you enhance the user experience by incorporating geolocation to automatically detect the user's location and provide weather information without manual input?
+- What additional weather data or features could you integrate, such as air quality index, UV index, or historical weather data for a selected location?
+- Can you implement a feature that allows users to switch between different units of measurement (e.g., Fahrenheit and Celsius) for temperature and wind speed, enhancing accessibility for users from various regions?

 # Rubric

 | Criteria | Max Points | Novice | Intermediate | Proficient |